Monday, March 25, 2013

 Having said this, I still enjoyed almost everything in the movie, such as Robin Williams' manically voice performance as the Genie.
 Williams's role made me laugh, particularly his celebrity impersonations of Arnold Schwarzenegger, Jack Nicholson, Groucho Marx, Peter Lorre and Rodney Dangerfield.
 Williams mostly improvised these send-ups and, by doing so, stole the entire show.
 The other two best things about ALADDIN are the memorable characters and the fantastic songs by Alan Menken, such as the enchanting and romantic tune "A Whole New World".

 How wondrous is it that ALADDIN was the first animated film to use pop culture references, including these celebrity impressions?
 That is why the same writers, Ted Elliott and Terry Rossio, went to do the first Shrek film as they wrote it by using similar references.
 ALADDIN was a harmless piece for entertainment, not stereotypical and offensive as some people thought it to be.
-Either way, it's still got a lot of excitement and Disney magic.
+Either way, there's still plenty of excitement and Disney magic.

 Star rating: (4/5) Good Movie